jfonz412/sketchpad/README.md

 -Got the drawing toggle to work perfectly!
 The solution was simple: $(.'pixel').off('mouseenter'); shuts off the mouseenter event.
 I also added the beginnings of the erase-grid button.
 It works, and I can re-draw the grid and draw on it again.
 I just need to adjust pixel size accordingly and would like a radio-button prompt instead of an enter-your-own size kind of deal.
 Might be good to split up this part into several functions, and I should plan it out extensivly on paper first.
 SOLUTION:
 http://stackoverflow.com/questions/42566365/how-can-i-stop-or-toggle-this-mouseenter-function/42566577#42566577

+3/4/17 2:14pm:
+-Finished grid resizer.
+Painting is a little laggy at higher grid size.
+Next I'd like to implement the shader aspect of it, and if it's not TOO time consuming, the random colored option.
+After that, its just the finishing asthetic touches.